tonethar/IGME-330-Spring-2020/weekly/interstitial.md

 - Up to now in the course, we have worked with the following media types:
   - a state-driven procedural drawing API (canvas)
   - bitmapped data and Photoshop-style effects (obtained via `canvas.getImageData()`)
-  - audio (frequency and waveform data, as well as various effects)
+  - audio - frequency and waveform data, as well as the applying of various effects such as bass, treble, and distortion
 - Moving forward through the rest of the course, we will work with:
   - *unstructured text* - and see how to catagorize and manipulate it
-  - *structured text* - we will see how to create our own a PHP-driven web API
+  - *structured text* - we will see how to create our own PHP-driven web API that returns data in the JSON format
   - *web APIs* such as Google Maps and MapBox
-  - an *MVVM* framework - Vue.js
+  - an *MVVM* framework - Vue.js.
+MVVM stands for "Model View View-Model" (
+  - understanding these 4 remaining *units* of content are crucial to your success on Project 3
-- Here are the [Project 3](../projects/project-3.md) requirements that we are working towards for the remainder of the semester.
-We'll talk about some project ideas soon
+- Here are the [Project 3](../projects/project-3.md) requirements:
+  - we'll talk about some project ideas soon

 ***IMPORTANT: All assignment due dates listed below are tentative, and are provided in order to communicate the expected flow of topics for the remainder of the semester.
 See myCourses for exact assignment particulars and due dates.
 Everything below is subject to revision.***